The no spend challenge

 Not taking trips to the grocery store during the no spend challenge has two benefits; firstly, it eliminates your ability to make impulse purchases and secondly, it forces you to take a closer look at the contents of your cupboards and your freezer in order to figure out what you’re going to eat.
 You may be surprised to discover just how much food you have on hand; often we stock up when things are on sale, put them in the freezer and forget about them.
 Given how much the average family spends on groceries and eating out, the no spend challenge has the potential to free up a decent amount of money and if you follow up the challenge with fewer trips to the grocery store each week, that can reduce your spending and boost your saving even more.

 As with many aspects of money management, the no spend challenge works because it’s simple to do.
 You can do it for a day or for several days in a row (I think the longest I’ve ever managed is 5 days), you can do it once a month or a couple of times a year.
-I try to do it for at east one day every pay period and I find it effective because taking a break from spending makes me more conscious of what I’m spending my money on and more aware of the habits that might be undermining my saving goals.
+I try to do it for at least one day every pay period and I find it effective because taking a break from spending makes me more conscious of what I’m spending my money on and more aware of the habits that might be undermining my savings goals.
 It also gives you a feeling of being in control which can be a confidence booster.